Experienced Rhode Island Truck Accident Attorneys

 Unfortunately, this decision often has tragic consequences.
 Semi truck accidents are among the most serious motor vehicle collisions we see on the road, frequently resulting in catastrophic injury and even death.

 The aftermath of a truck accident is serious.
 You may be facing recovery from serious injuries, or a permanent disability that affects your ability to work and enjoy life the way you did before the crash.
 The accident may have claimed the life of a loved one, leaving your family to deal with the grief and unexpected financial burdens.
+You’ll need an experienced truck accident lawyer on your side.

 Mandell, Boisclair & Mandell, Ltd goes further than any other law firm in investigating motor vehicle accidents and pursuing the compensation you and your family deserve.
 We have earned more million-dollar and multi-million-dollar trial results than any firm in the history of Rhode Island.

-For a free case review, please call Mandell, Boisclair & Mandell, Ltd at (401) 273-8330 today.
+For a FREE case review, please call Mandell, Boisclair & Mandell, Ltd at (401) 273-8330 today.
 Our law firm has been serving clients in and around Providence for over 40 years.

 What Should I Do After a Truck Accident?